veit/jupyter-tutorial/docs/productive/packaging/templating/features.rst

-CookieCutter-Features
+CookieCutter features
 =====================

-* Cross-platform: Windows, Mac und Linux werden unterstützt
+* Cross-platform: Windows, Mac and Linux are supported
-* Funktioniert mit Python 3.6, 3.7, 3.8 und PyPy3
+* works with Python 3.6, 3.7, 3.8 and PyPy3
-* Die Projektvorlagen können für jede Programmiersprache und jedes Markup-Format erstellt werden: Python, JavaScript, Ruby, ReST, CSS, HTML.
-  Es können auch mehrere Sprachen im selben Template verwendet werden.
-* Templates lassen sich einfach im Terminal anpassen:
+* The project templates can be created for any programming language and any markup format: Python, JavaScript, Ruby, ReST, CSS, HTML.
+Several languages can also be used in the same template.
+* Templates can be easily adapted in the terminal:

   .. code-block:: console